Business insights and impact on the UK economy: 5 March 2026

 Business insights and impact on the UK economy confidence intervals

-Confidence intervals for weighted estimates from the voluntary fortnightly BICS about financial performance, workforce, prices, trade, and business resilience.
+Confidence intervals for weighted estimates from the voluntary fortnightly Business Insights and Conditions Survey (BICS) about financial performance, workforce, prices, trade, and business resilience.
 These are official statistics in development.

 Access to microdata

-You can access the microdata for Waves 1 to 109 of the BICS through the Secure Research Service (SRS).
+You can access the microdata for Waves 1 to 150 of the Business Insights and Conditions Survey (BICS) through the Secure Research Service (SRS).
 The BICS microdata for each wave are released on a rolling basis in the week following the publication of each wave.
 The microdata are made confidential and do not disclose information on any specific business.

 Only researchers accredited under the Digital Economy Act, as explained on the UK Statistics Authority website are able to access data in the SRS.
-You can apply for accreditation through the Research Accreditation Service (RAS).
-You need to have relevant academic or work experience, and must successfully attend and complete the assessed Safe Researcher Training.
+You can apply for researcher accreditation using the People and Projects Service (PPS).
+For more information, please see the guidance on the Integrated Data Service (IDS) website.

 To conduct analysis with microdata from the SRS, a project application must be submitted to the Research Accreditation Panel (RAP), as explained on the UK Statistics Authority website.
-To access the SRS, you must also work for an organisation with an Assured Organisational Connectivity agreement in place.
+Project accreditation applications should be submitted using the Project Accreditation Service for SRS (PASS).
+For more information, please see our guidance on applying for an accredited research project.

 Nôl i'r tabl cynnwys